 You can’t separate Mexican cathedrals from their Spanish roots, and many of the workers on the Mexican cathedrals actually did come from Spain, which sought artistic conquest of Mexico as well as religious and economic.
 A Spaniard, Lorenzo Rodriguez played a dominant role in vice regal architecture in Mexico, which is sometimes dubbed “Ultra Baroque," or Mexican Churrigueresque.

 Building materials in the New World were different.
-Reddish pumice, grey white limestone of Mexico City, the green brown stone of Oaxaca, ashes of green and pink in San Miguel, pink trachyte of Morelia and the man-made tile for which Puebla make Mexican cathedrals distinct from European counterparts.
+Reddish pumice, grey white limestone of Mexico City, the green brown stone of Oaxaca, washes of green and pink in San Miguel, pink trachyte of Morelia and the man-made tile for which Puebla is known make Mexican cathedrals distinct from European counterparts.

 Like a child’s relation to a parent, sometimes Mexican architects and craftsmen responded to a different set of values.
 Local artisans had to adapt their style to their native skill, leading the very word “colonial” at one time to be considered a pejorative rather than the positive connotation it's given today in travel brochures.